 U.C.
 Davis School of Medicine

 University Union, Ballroom Room 1

-The Sacramento State STEM Public Lecture Series welcomes Dr. Richard Vulliet, professor at UC Davis’ School of Veterinary Medicine.
-His talk titled "Stem Cell Therapy is Going to the Dogs!" will address his current research focused on canine stem cell therapy.
+The Sacramento State STEM Public Lecture Series welcomes Dr. Aijun Wang, professor at UC Davis’ School of Medicine.
+His talk titled "Beyond the Scalpel" will address engineering biomaterials and stem cells for in utero repair of birth defects.

 |Regenerative Medicine Lecture Series